Value-added tax in the United Kingdom: History

+As of 1 January 2025, the Labour government extended the 20% VAT to school fees for private schools, which had previously been exempt.
+Closure of some private schools has been attributed to the resulting increase in fee costs.

 Operation

 All businesses that provide "taxable" goods and services and whose taxable turnover exceeds the threshold must register for VAT.
-The threshold as of 2022 is £85,000, by far the highest VAT registration threshold in the world.
+The threshold as of 2024 is £90,000, by far the highest VAT registration threshold in the world.
 Businesses may choose to register even if their turnover is less than that amount.
 All registered businesses must charge VAT on the full sale price of the goods or services that they provide unless exempted or outside the VAT system.
 The default VAT rate is the standard rate, currently 20%.
 Some goods and services are charged lower rates (reduced or zero).

 Registered businesses must pay over to HMRC the VAT they have charged on their goods or service (known as output tax) but they may offset this with the VAT they have incurred on goods or services they have purchased that relates to their own onward 'taxable' supplies (known as input tax).
 VAT incurred by businesses that does not relate to their onward making of taxable supplies (whether exempt or from 'non-business' activities) may not be offset from the amount of VAT that is payable to HMRC.

-A separate scheme, called The Flat Rate Scheme is also run by HMRC.
+A separate scheme called The Flat Rate Scheme is also run by HMRC.
 This scheme allows a VAT registered business with a turnover of less than £150,000 (excluding VAT) per annum to pay a fixed percentage of its turnover to HMRC every 3 months.
 The scheme is designed to reduce red tape for small business and allow new companies to keep some of the VAT they charge to their customers.

 Businesses selling exempt goods, supplies or services, such as banks, may not register for VAT or reclaim VAT that they have incurred on purchases.
 Businesses that sell a mixture of taxable and exempt goods or services can only recover the proportion of the VAT they incur on their purchases that relates to their onward taxable supplies.
 The rules dealing with 'mixed use' (or 'residual') VAT on purchases are complex.
 However, businesses that sell zero-rated goods or supplies, such as food producers or booksellers, may reclaim all the VAT they have incurred on purchases.

 Rates

-There are currently three rates of VAT: standard (20%), reduced (5%) and zero (0%).
+There are currently three rates of VAT in the United Kingdom:

 In addition some goods and services are exempt from VAT or outside the VAT system.